laudendev/laudendev/README.md

 ## Writing

-Incident writeups and infrastructure notes at [lauden.dev](https://lauden.dev) — what broke, what the docs didn't say, what fixed it.
+Guides and notes at [lauden.dev](https://lauden.dev) — the documentation I went looking for and couldn't find, written down so the next person can.

 ---